-The Panasonic Lumix DMC-G1 and the Fujifilm FinePix XP130 are two digital cameras that were officially introduced, respectively, in September 2008 and January 2018.
+The Panasonic Lumix DMC-G1 and the Fujifilm FinePix XP130 are two digital cameras that were announced, respectively, in September 2008 and January 2018.
 The G1 is a mirrorless interchangeable lens camera, while the XP130 is a fixed lens compact.
 The cameras are based on a Four Thirds (G1) and a 1/2.3-inch (XP130) sensor.
-The Panasonic has a resolution of 12 megapixel, whereas the Fujifilm provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 12 megapixels, whereas the Fujifilm provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G1 vs Fujifilm XP130

-The side-by-side display below illustrates the physical size and weight of the Panasonic G1 and the Fujifilm XP130.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Panasonic G1 and the Fujifilm XP130 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP130 is notably smaller (25 percent) than the Panasonic G1.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.